CONTACT INFORMATION

 Temporary terminal permits can be granted to transport associations who wish to avail temporary terminals to serve as pick-up and drop-off locations for passengers.

-Apprehended drivers/motorists who violated traffic laws and ordinances and therefore issued with Ordinance Violation Receipt are directed under the Quezon City Traffic Code, Law, and Ordinances to redeem their confiscated driver’s license to this office at OVR Redemption Section.
-(SP-1444, S-2004).
+Apprehended drivers/motorists who violated traffic laws and ordinances and were issued Ordinance Violation Receipts are directed to settle their violations at the OVR Redemption Section.

 ISSUANCE OF CERTIFICATE OF NON-APPREHENSION

-Issuance of certificate of non-apprehension are given to apprehended drivers for whatever legal purpose it may serve him/her
+Issuance of certificate of non-apprehension is given to apprehended drivers for any reference and for any legal purpose.

-FILING OF PROTEST/CONTEST AGAINST THE ISSUED VIOLATION ON THE OVR TICKET AND/OR MULTIPLE VIOLATIONS/ APPREHENSIONS
+FILING OF PROTEST OR CONTEST AGAINST THE ISSUED VIOLATION ON THE OVR TICKET OR MULTIPLE VIOLATIONS OR APPREHENSIONS

-Apprehended drivers/motorists contesting the issued violation cited in OVR Ticket/s and deputized traffic personnel are summoned to appear before this office for a hearing and investigation; and resolution of the complaint.
+Apprehended drivers/motorists contesting the issued violation/s cited in OVR Ticket/s by deputized traffic personnel are requested to appear before this office for hearing and investigation; and eventually resolution of the complaint.

-ISSUANCE OF TEMPORARY TRICYCLE LOADING / UNLOADING AREA
+ISSUANCE OF TEMPORARY TRICYCLE LOADING AND UNLOADING AREA

-Issuance of Temporary Tricycle Loading / Unloading Area is given to Tricycle Operators and Drivers Association (TODA) who wish to avail of the said service subject to inspection and approval of this office
+Issuance of Temporary Tricycle Loading / Unloading Area is given to Tricycle Operators and Drivers Associations (TODA) who wish to avail the said service subject to inspection and approval of the Tricycle Regulatory Division.

 REGISTRATION OF TRICYCLES WITH FRANCHISE